cloudjubei/thefactory-db/README.md

 - Managed ephemeral mode (default): start a temporary Postgres+pgvector container on demand; remove it on destroy.
 - External ephemeral mode: create a temporary database on an existing server; drop it on destroy.
-- Reusable provisioning (opt-in): create or reuse a local persistent container 'thefactory-db' on port 5435 and initialize schema once.
+- Reusable provisioning (opt-in): create or reuse a local persistent container 'thefactory-db' and initialize schema once.

-These flows are built on the image 'pgvector/pgvector:pg16' and the 'testcontainers' library.
+These flows are built on the image 'pgvector/pgvector:pg16' and the 'testcontainers' library for ephemeral flows; reusable provisioning uses the Docker Engine API.

 ## Requirements